-- In case a user is using their internal Docker Registry, they should first pull the next version of the Docker images from the Delphix provided registry, using a new password. - Steps to pull Docker images from the Docker Registry:
+- This password update in values.yaml is only required if the user using Delphix provided a Docker Registry directly in the deployment (i.e. values.yaml). - In case a user is using their internal Docker Registry, they should first pull the next version of the Docker images from the Delphix provided registry, using a new password. - Steps to pull Docker images from the Docker Registry:

-Docker login command (password from https://download.delphix.com14):
+Docker login command (password from https://download.delphix.com):

-'''

-$docker login --username AWS --password [PASSWORD] 762392488304.dkr.ecr.us-west-2.ama
+\$docker login --username AWS --password [PASSWORD] 762392488304.dkr.ecr.us-west-2.ama zonaws.com/delphix-dct

-zonaws.com/delphix-dct

-'''